DerSchmale/array-utils/README.md

   callback function.
 - `pickRandom`: Returns a random element from the array.
 - `transform`: Replaces every element of an array in-place using a transform function.
+- `equals`: Checks if two arrays are equal.